alephnaughty/MapLargeSDK/README.md

 ```
 #### GetRemoteAuthToken
-A Convenience method to allow retrieval of the Auth Token -- a common use case among many of users.
+A convenience method to allow retrieval of the Auth Token -- a common use case among many of users.
 ```csharp

 /**